khirayama/web-sample/README.md

 ## Roadmap

-- Make dev evn faster
+- Make dev environment faster
   - Support Hot Module Replacement
 - Setting up jest for snapshot tests

 ## Why I do so / Why I don't do so

-Q. Why don't I use Atomic Design?
+Q. *Why don't I use Atomic Design?*
 A. Actually, it is really difficult to categorize component.
-If your team still have solid design system or a team that has only engineers, it is good sign to use Atomic Design.
-But if you have to say no, it is bad sign to do so.
+If your team still have a solid design system or a team that has only engineers, it is a good sign to use Atomic Design.
+But if you have to say no, it is a bad sign to do so.
 Some ideas about design like OOUI have many models like implementation model, meta model, expression model and so on.
 I can not make sure which component is atoms, which component is molecules, which component is organisms.

-Q. Why don't I do server side rendering with dynamic import?
+Q. *Why don't I do SSR with dynamic import?*
-A. `@loadable/component` needs [babel plugin](https://www.smooth-code.com/open-source/loadable-components/docs/server-side-rendering/) to do server side rendering.
+A. `@loadable/component` needs [babel plugin](https://www.smooth-code.com/open-source/loadable-components/docs/server-side-rendering/) to do SSR.
 If I do it, I need to install and set up babel with typescript.
 Actually, it got easy.
 But I think it is too much.
-If you need to support server side rendering for SEO, please use babel plugin or stop to use dynamic import for target pages.
+If you need to support SSR for SEO, please use babel plugin or stop to use dynamic import for target pages.
+In addition, multi transpile make optimization difficult like needless codes.

-Q. Why don't I use `ts-node` for development?
+Q. *Why don't I use `ts-node` for development?*
 A. It is too slow for development.

 ## Refs